mojaloop/central-services-logger/README.md

 will result in {'context': {b:2}}.
 As of 02/11/2022 there is no way to copy the metadata over or directly alter the metadata.
+This is a problem since `central-services-logger` formats log messages vs winston's default output which would be an exploded metadata object where you can just avoid overwriting key value pairs.

 A suggested library that can handle merging of the contexts would be https://www.npmjs.com/package/loglayer